 The benefits of engaging potential clients while shaping the news and keeping in touch with the views of those affected by it are numerous; not only for word of mouth marketing, but also for building relationships and developing trust (it is a shame that Abraham Lincoln did not have access to Twitter!).

-Issues Facing Law Firms Using Social Media
+Issues Facing Law Firms in Aruba and EU Using Social Media

 There are genuine reasons why law firms using social media are unable to take advantage of its full potential.
 Law firms in the UK attract clients from all walks of life in many different legal circumstances, and are therefore unable to prepare personas relating to the “client type” that would most likely use their services.